 Heather Fenyk, President and Founder

-Heather Fenyk, PhD, AICP/PP is Founding Principal of Global Metrics, LLC, an urban planning research and consulting firm based in New Brunswick, NJ.
-Heather holds a doctorate in Planning and Public Policy and a Masters in City and Regional Planning, both from Rutgers University.
-She combines research and advocacy in both her academic work and community organizing.
-Heather is an active member of the New Brunswick Environmental Commission and the New Brunswick Green Team.
-She believes that the most enduring solutions to difficult societal problems are best addressed through community engagement and collaboration of diverse partners.
+Heather Fenyk, PhD, AICP/PP holds a doctorate in Planning and Public Policy and a Masters in City and Regional Planning, both from Rutgers University.
+She combines research and advocacy in community organizing and academic work.
+With her husband Alex Zakrewsky, she founded Global Metrics, LLC, an urban planning research and consulting firm based in New Brunswick, NJ.
+Global Metrics has developed “Map Our Borders,” an interactive tool to demonstrate the capacity of crowdsoucing and GIS to democratize the delineation of political boundaries.
+Heather believes that the most enduring solutions to difficult societal problems are best addressed through community engagement and collaboration of diverse partners.

 Alex Zakrewsky, Treasurer

-Alex Zakrewsky works as a Principal Planner at the Middlesex County, NJ Office of Planning, supervising the Division of Data Management and Technical Services.
+Alex Zakrewsky works as a Principal Planner at the Middlesex County, NJ Office of Planning and is currently facilitating development of a new Middlesex County New Jersey Master Plan.
 He is also a co-founder of Middlesex Apartments, LLC.
 With his wife Heather Fenyk, Alex co-wrote and co-directed “Lydia’s Story,” a 2014 New Jersey Film Festival Official Selection about the Nazi invasion in Belarus and the post-WWII American immigration experience.
 Alex knows the Lower Raritan Watershed well, having grown up in Milltown, New Jersey, and graduated from Spotswood High School.
 He holds an MS in Urban Planning from Rutgers University; an MA in Sociology from The American University; and a BA in Political Science and Geography from The George Washington University.

 Amy Braunstein, Secretary

-David Tulloch is Associate Professor in Landscape Architecture and the Associate Director of the Center for Remote Sensing and Spatial Analysis in the School of Environmental and Biological Sciences at Rutgers, The State University of New Jersey.
-He holds a B.S.L.A. from Kentucky, M.L.A. from LSU and a Ph.D. in Land Resources from Wisconsin-Madison.
+David Tulloch, PhD is Associate Professor in Landscape Architecture and the Associate Director of the Center for Remote Sensing and Spatial Analysis in the School of Environmental and Biological Sciences at Rutgers, The State University of New Jersey.
+He holds a B.S.L.A. from Kentucky, M.L.A. from LSU and a PhD in Land Resources from Wisconsin-Madison.